-My friend, Israel Wayne, wrote the foreword for my book, Work and Rest God’s Way.
-Read the Foreword and Introduction below.
+My friend Israel Wayne wrote the foreword for my book, Work and Rest God’s Way, which you can read below along with the Introduction.

 Table of contents